I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_file_basic_information.md

 `LastWriteTime`

 Specifies the time that the file was last written to.

+`ChangeTime`

+Specifies the last time the file was changed.

+`FileAttributes`

+Specifies one or more FILE_ATTRIBUTE_<i>XXX</i> flags.
+For descriptions of these flags, see the documentation for the <b>GetFileAttributes</b> function in the Microsoft Windows SDK.

 ## Remarks
 The FILE_ATTRIBUTE_NORMAL flag cannot be set or returned in combination with any other attributes.
 All other <b>FileAttributes</b> values override this attribute.